mmahesh/dstack_multiple_gpu/blog_post.md

 The contents of the main function are mostly self explanatory and training process is very similar to training a deep learning in pure Pytorch.
 However, we will briefly explain the working of the `main` function.
 Initially, we load the MNIST dataset via `MNIST` object which we imported earlier.
 The parameter value `data` essentially created a folder with name `data`.
 Other parameters are standard in Pytorch.
 Next, we split the MNIST dataset of 60000 images into two sets, `mnist_train` with 55000 images and `mnist_val` with 5000 images.
 Later, we use the standard `DataLoader` object to efficiently pass the images as batches for training the deep learning model.
 We instantiate the `DataLoader` for the training set `mnist_train` and the validation set `mnist_val`.
 Then, we instantiate our model in `model` object via previously created `LitAutoEncoder` object.

 With Pytorch Lightning, we use the `pl.Trainer` object to specify the training type.
 In particular, depending of the number of GPUs on the device (can be checked via `torch.cuda.is_available()`) we have to set the arguments `gpus`, `accelerator` appropriately.
 For CPU, we need to set `accelerator = 'cpu'` and for the rest of cases, we set `accelerator = 'gpu'`.
+[TODO]

 Finally, in order to fit the model instance with the training data and obtain results also on the validation data, we have the call the `fit` method of `trainer` object as following:
 `trainer.fit(model, train_loader, val_loader)`